 Click on the button for one of the devices and the text box at the top will populate with that device name.
+The current data will also be graphed.
 The drop-down menu will populate with the data files associated with that device (listed from newest to oldest).
-Select the file you would like to graph.
 NOTE: If the device is currently running, the top file will be “performance.mat”.

-Click the “Graph Data” button to see the data from the file that was selected.
-If a file was not selected, the top file will be graphed.
-NOTE: This does not plot data in real time.
-You must click the “Graph Data” button again in order to update the data being displayed.
+Also, the data is not plotted in real-time.
+You must click the device button again or the “Graph Data” button in order to update the data being displayed.

 If you would like to graph data from a device that is not running, simply type in the name of the device in the text box and hit the Enter key.
 The drop-down menu will populate with the data files corresponding to that device (listed from newest to oldest).
-Select the file you wish to graph and then click the “Graph Button”.
+Select the file you wish to graph and then click the “Graph Data” button.

+Click the “Error Notification” button in order to receive an email notifying you when a device has failed.
+Input the necessary information when prompted.
+NOTE: The “Error Notification” button will turn black when it is activated.
+You must deactivate the “Error Notification” button in order to interact with the GUI again.
+The button will turn white/gray when it is deactivated.

 Appendix